A brief history of the Irish Curling Association

 In Karstad in 2012, a new men’s team, led by Alan Mitchell, were relegated to C League and played in Copenhagen in 2013.

 In Seniors competition, we did not send teams to Chelyabinsk in 2010, but had two teams in St Paul, Minnesota in 2011 as well as in Copenhagen in 2012, when the Senior Men (Johnjo Kenny, Bill Gray, David White, Tony Tierney and David Hume with coach Gordon McIntyre) won World Championship gold medals, making Ireland only the seventh country to win a Men’s World Championship at any age level.
-The same team reached the quarter-finals in 2014 and, minus skip Johnjo Kenny, again in 2015.
-This year, Ireland are represented at the world championships by Peter Wilson, PJ Wilson, Ross Barr and Tony Tierney, where the team won bronze.
+The same team reached the quarter-finals in 2014 and, minus skip Johnjo Kenny, again in 2015. , Ireland were represented at the 2016 world senior championships by Peter Wilson, PJ Wilson, Ross Barr and Tony Tierney, where the team won bronze.
 In 2017, the men’s team of Peter Wilson, Johnjo Kenny, Bill Gray, Neil Fyfe, David Whyte and David Hume repeated the bronze medal achievement in Lethbridge, Canada.
 A women’s senior team were there as well.
 In 2018, a men’s team and a women’s team took part in the world seniors in Ostersund, Sweden.

-We competed in the World Mixed Doubles in Erzerum in 2012 and Dumfries 2014 and the father and daughter team of Neil and Alison Fyfe will represent Ireland at the world championships in Sweden in April 2015 and Sweden in April 2016, where they were ranked 12th in the world.
+We competed in the World Mixed Doubles in Erzerum in 2012 and Dumfries 2014 and the father and daughter team of Neil and Alison Fyfe will represented Ireland at the world championships in Russia in April 2015 and Sweden in April 2016, where they were ranked 12th in the world.
 They tried for Olympic qualification at the 2017 World Championships in Canada but didn’t make it.
 In 2018, Ireland was represented at the World Championships in Sweden by Eoin McCrossan and Jen Ward.